15 Essential Oils For Nausea: What Works and How to Use Them

 Steam Inhalation

 For steam inhalation, mix a few drops of essential oil into a bowl of hot water, dip a hand towel or handkerchief into the bowl, wring it out and then place it over the nose and mouth.
-Breathe normally and gently inhale the essential oil.
+Breathe normally and gently inhale the aroma of the oil.

 Topical Application

-Applying essential oils that help with nausea to the skin (such as over the chest and abdomen) can be helpful but be sure to dilute the oils with carrier oils such as jojoba oil or coconut oil first.
-A good rule of thumb is three drops of essential oil to one tablespoon of carrier oil.
+Applying essential oils topically that help with nausea (such as over the chest and abdomen) can be helpful but be sure to dilute the oils with carrier oils such as jojoba oil or coconut oil first.
+A good rule of thumb is three drops of concentrated oil to one tablespoon of carrier oil.

 Safety